-1. Election of Directors.
-If shareowners approve Proposal 2, the nominees will serve staggered terms of one, two or three years.
-If shareowners do not approve Proposal 2, each nominee will be elected for a one-year term.
-FOR WITHHELD Nominees for election as Class I Directors (terms expiring in 2002) 01 Kent B. Foster 02 Martha R. Ingram Nominees for election as Class II Directors (terms expiring in 2003) 2.
-Approval of amendments to our Certificate of Incorporation to provide for (i) a classified Board of Directors and (ii) a supermajority vote requirement to amend provisions relating to such classified Board of Directors.
-FOR AGAINST ABSTAII To withhold authority to vote for a nominee's number below: any nomine ee, write the 03 John R. Ingram 04 Dale R. Laurance 05 Gerhard Schulmeyer Nominees for election as Class III Directors (terms expiring in 2004) 06 Orrin H. Ingram II 07 Michael T. Smith 08 Joe B. Wyatt 3.
-Approval of an amendment to our Certificate of Incorporation to increase the number of authorized shares of Class A common stock to 500 million and preferred stock to 25 million.
-4. In their discretion, the Proxies are autho business as may properly come before the postponement thereof.
-Please sign exactly as name appears her When signing as attorney, executor, admitted please give full title as such. ne meetin eon.
-Joint g or any adjou irnment or ld each sign.
-SIGNATURE (S) DATE
+Election of Directors.
+If shareowners approve Proposal 2, the directors will serve staggered terms of one, two or three years.
+If shareowners do not approve Proposal 2, each director will be elected for a one-year term.
+FOR WITHHELD Nominees for election as Class I Directors (terms expiring in 2002) Nominees for election as Class II Directors (terms expiring in 2003) f 6 1 1 Approval of amendments to our Certificate of Incorporation to provide for (i) a classified Board of Directors and (ii) a supermajority vote requirement to amend provisions relating to such classified Board of Directors.
+FOR AGAINST ABSTAIN To withhold authority to vote for a nominee's number below: nny nomine ee, write the Nominees for election as Class III Directors (terms expiring in 2004) (t (Approval of an amendment to our Certificate of Incorporation to increase the number of authorized shares of Class A common stock to 500 million and preferred stock to 25 million. t In their discretion, the Proxies are authori business as may properly come before the postponement thereof.
+7 Please sign exactly as name appears here When signing as attorney, executor, admi please give full title as such. - SIGNATURE (S) DATE